Associate in Science Degree

 MA125 College Algebra & TrigCredits: 4.0

 This course prepares students for MA150 Precalculus.
 Topics include linear and quadratic equations; inequalities; rational expressions; trigonometric functions; graphs of linear, quadratic, piecewise, and trigonometric functions; and, systems of equations.
 Algebraic and trigonometric manipulations and problem-solving are emphasized.
-Prerequisite: An appropriate placement test result or MA115 Intermediate Mathematics.
+Prerequisite: Appropriate high school GPA or placement test score or MA115 Intermediate Mathematics.

 PE Physical EducationCredits: 0.5